 After each assignment an audit report is issued to the Executive Head of the Business Unit and an executive summary to the members of the Audit Committee and the Chief Executive Officer.
 The report contains findings, risk associated with each of them and recommendations to correct deficiencies and add value to the Bank.
-The recommendations are agreed with business owners and actions plans are drawn with Senior Management before audit reports are issued.
+The recommendations are agreed with business owners and actions plans with a time frame for execution are drawn with Senior Management before audit reports are issued.
 Each finding is rated according to the level of risk.